chrisjurich/MVAPACK-simulated-data/README.md

 By default makes 3000 non-significant multiplier sets and 1000 significant multiplier sets.
 Saves the results to `multipliers.csv`

+## `vimms/`

+The specially modified version of the ViMMS software package used in this data generation protocol to pull the EIC waveforms out of memory directly.

 ## `peak_graphs`

 Contains the individual peak waveforms that were analyzed during the course of creating the initial compound list for the simulated dataset.